 The newly designed Business Builders program is designed to help our clients put a strong foundation under their growing businesses.
 This unique program consists of 10 sessions, each three hours long, each focused on one of the critical elements necessary to help you develop strong roots for your growing business while creating systems and processes to ensure long term resiliency, flexibility and success.

-Forced by the Covid-19 pandemic to pivot sales to 100% online was tough for Rita Hudson-Evalt (owner of Portland's Union Rose), but she was able to make it work with the help of her customers, staff and PCC SBDC Advisers.
+Being forced by the COVID-19 pandemic to pivot sales to 100% online was tough for Rita Hudson-Evalt (owner of Portland's Union Rose), but she was able to make it work with the help of her customers, staff and PCC SBDC Advisers.
 Now, as the state of Oregon begins to open back up, she faces a similar set of challenges.
 This is how she is responding to them.

 Earlier this month, Barneys filed for bankruptcy, joining a growing list of other large retailers to file in recent years including Toys “R” Us, Radioshack, Sears and Sports Authority.
 Another story in the Guardian newspaper last week reported that tourists in NYC are surprised by the shuttering of retailers.
 However, the same isn't necessarily true in Portland—there are many reasons why retail will survive here.